-B. Procedural History
+B. Procedural history

-Diane and Andrew Davis (hereinafter "Petitioners") filed a "Short-Form Autism Petition for Vaccine Compensation" on January 19, 2007.
-That filing constitutes an allegation that their daughter, JD, developed an autism spectrum disorder, or a similar neurodevelopmental disorder, that was caused by either the measles-mumps-rubella vaccination ("MMR"), or by the thimerosal ingredient in other vaccinations covered by the Program.
-See Autism General Order # 1, 2002 WL 31696785, at 4, 8 (Fed.
+Diane and Andrew Davis (hereinafter, "Petitioners") filed a "Short-Form Autism Petition for Vaccine Compensation on January 19, 2007.
+That filing constituted an allegation that their son, LD, developed an autism spectrum disorder or a similar neurodevelopmental disorder that was caused by either the measles-mumps-rubella vaccination ("MMR"), or by the thimerosal ingredient in other vaccinations covered by the Vaccine Program.
+See Autism General Order #1, 2002 WL 31696785, at \4, \8 (Fed.
 Cl.
 Spec.
 Mstr.
 July 3, 2002).

 On January 31, 2007, individual proceedings in this case were stayed pending the conclusion of the Omnibus Autism Proceeding ("OAP").
 (Order, filed Jan.
 31, 2007.)
 As the OAP neared completion, Petitioners were directed to file all of the medical records relevant to their claim, pursuant to 42 U.S.C. §300aa-11(c)(2).
 (Order, filed Oct.
 15, 2009.)
 Petitioners requested, and were allowed, a 90-day enlargement of time to file those records.
 (Order, filed March 29, 2010.)
-Petitioners filed a Notice regarding the format of the medical records on April 13, 2010, along with a Statement of Completion indicating that all the available relevant records were included.
+Petitioners filed a Notice regarding the format of the medical records, on April 13, 2010, along with a Statement of Completion indicating that all the available relevant records were included.
 (Notice and Statement, filed April 13, 2010.)
 On April 19, 2010, Petitioners filed Exhibits 1-9, in the form of a "compact disc."

-Respondent filed a Statement, in response, indicating that, based on Exhibits 1-9, Respondent was unable to determine the date of onset of JD's condition, or whether Petitioners' claim had been timely filed.
-(Statement, filed May 27, 2010.)
+Respondent filed a Statement, in response, indicating that, based on Exhibits 1-9, Respondent was unable to determine the date of onset of LD's condition, or whether Petitioners' claim had been timely filed.
+(Statement, filed May 25, 2010.)
 Respondent also alleged that there were significant gaps in the medical record and specific records that were lacking.
 (Id.)

 Petitioners did not file any supplemental information, or any response to Respondent's Statement, for eighteen months.
-On November 10, 2011, I filed an Order noting the outcome of the OAP test cases, as described above in Section II, and directing Petitioners to inform the court if they wished to proceed with their case.
+On November 10, 2011, I filed an Order in this case noting the outcome of the OAP "test cases," as described above in Section II, and directing Petitioners to inform the court if they wished to proceed with their case.
 If so, Petitioners were ordered to file, within 30 days, an amended petition that was fully compliant with § 300aa-11(c), and which clearly explained their theory of vaccine causation in this case.
 (Order, filed Nov.
-10. 2011.)
-There was no response.4 On December 13, 2011, I filed an Order to Show Cause, indicating that this case would be dismissed if Petitioners failed to file an appropriate response to my Order of November 10, 2011.
+10, 2011.)
+There was no response.
+On December 13, 2011, I filed an Order to Show Cause, indicating that this case would be dismissed if Petitioners failed to file an appropriate response to my Order of November 10, 2011.
 On January 6, 2012, I granted Petitioners' request for a 30-day extension of time to file an appropriate response.
-Instead, on February 6, 2012, Petitioners' counsel, Herbert Waichman, filed a motion to withdraw as counsel of record,5 and another request for additional time.
+Instead, on February 6, 2012, Petitioners' counsel, Herbert Waichman, filed a motion to withdraw as counsel of record, and another request for additional time.
 Further enlargements of time were allowed, thereafter, until Mr. Waichman was ultimately relieved of his duties as counsel.
 (See Orders filed Feb.
 7, Feb.
 23, and May 21, 2012, and Jan.
 3, 2013.)
-On January 3, 2013, I filed an Order directed to the now pro se Petitioners, ordering
+On January 3, 2013, I filed an Order directed to the now pro se Petitioners, ordering Petitioners to file, within 30 days, an amended petition that was fully compliant with § 300aa-11(c), and which clearly explained their theory of vaccine causation in this case.